zaphosting/docs/en/fivem_txadmin_features.md

 ![](https://screensaver01.zap-hosting.com/index.php/s/dCkSpMcrBFFCq6Z/preview)

-Now we get a temporary password, this must be specified when this user logs in, then you can change the password in TxAdmin directly:
+Now we get a temporary password, this must be specified when this user logs in, then you can change the password in txAdmin directly:

 ![](https://screensaver01.zap-hosting.com/index.php/s/ia3tpWEfkzEzoRT/preview)